 So, is ground-mounting the right option for you?
 Use our checklist to be sure that you have:

-✅ 20-30 sq m of sunny space in your garden
+✅ 20-30 square metres of sunny space in your garden

 ✅ A garden free of trees and far enough away from your house to avoid shade

-Just remember to obtain planning permission from your local council first – especially if your proposed site is within 5m of a boundary or will cover an area topping 9 sq m or if the system will be 4m high.
+Just remember to obtain planning permission from your local council first – especially if your proposed site is within 5 metres of a boundary or will cover an area topping 9 square metres or if the system will be 4 metres high.
 And, finally, don’t forget to grab quotes from high-quality UK solar panel installers through our simple quote-finding service – it’s free to use and will have you comparing and contrasting solar panel rates in moments.

 Yes, there are several solar panel grants available to UK homeowners that include ground-mounted solar panels.
-These include Energy Company Obligation 4 (ECO4), Solar Together, and the Home Energy Scotland Grant and Loan Scheme.
+These include Energy Company Obligation 4 (ECO4), the Warm Homes Nest Scheme and Solar Together.

 Yes, ground-mounted solar panels tend to be around 25 per cent more efficient than rooftop ones.
 And if you opt for pole-mounted panels with tracking systems, you can boost your electricity generation anywhere between 20 and 35 per cent.